Target stores in at least five states receive bomb threats over Pride items

 (The Hill) — Target stores in at least five U.S. states had to be evacuated over the weekend after receiving bomb threats, which tie into the recent backlash the U.S.-based retail chain received for its Pride Month merchandise.

-The Washington Post reported on Monday that local news outlets in parts of Oklahoma, New York, New Hampshire, Vermont, and Louisiana received emails from unknown individuals about bomb threats at the stores.
+The Washington Post reported on Monday that local news outlets in parts of Louisiana, New Hampshire, New York, Oklahoma and Vermont received emails from unknown individuals about bomb threats at the stores.

 In one email sent to Oklahoma City NBC affiliate KFOR, which is owned by Nexstar Media Group, the individual listed seven locations in and around the Oklahoma City area, claiming that two of the locations already had bombs in them, adding that they hid the bombs inside of products.